 If the winner is a government official, the Promoter will ask the winner to provide written confirmation that he or she is permitted to accept the Prize under his or her organisation’s probity rules.

-Should the winner be unable to accept the Prize due to employment regulations, the winner may nominate a charity of their choice to whom IBM will donate the Prize on the winner's behalf.
-If this is unsuitable, a Re-Selection will take place until a prize winner or charity is confirmed.
+Should the winner be unable to accept the Prize due to employment regulations, the winner may nominate a charity of their choice to whom the Promoter will donate the Prize on the winner's behalf.
+If this is unsuitable, re-draws will take place until a prize winner or charity is confirmed.

 The Promoter's decisions in relation to any aspect of the Promotion are final and binding on each person who enters and no correspondence will be entered into.